patricksimpson/the_soviet_bloc_party/README.md

 1. Copy the texture pack(s) `.zip` files into that folder
 1. Go back to Minecraft and select the texture pack

+# Hotkeys

+Our modded version of Minecraft has a few more keybindings than you might be used to.
+Here are a few important ones:

+* `z` cycles through the minimap's zoom levels

+You can view them all by pressing `Escape` and clicking **Controls**.

 # Acknowledgements

 * Table of Contents generated with [DocToc](http://doctoc.herokuapp.com/)